YuweiFang-27/MDS_COVID_FinalReport_Fang_Y/README.md

 The main workflow was:

+1. compare the original willingness and perceived-feasibility responses in the China and Australia samples;
-1. select and process the outcome and predictor variables;
+2. select and process the outcome and predictor variables;
-2. create the complete-case and model-ready datasets;
+3. create the complete-case and model-ready datasets;
-3. divide the data into training and independent test sets;
+4. divide the data into training and independent test sets;
-4. fit and compare Logistic Regression and Random Forest;
+5. fit and compare Logistic Regression and Random Forest;
-5. evaluate model performance using cross-validation and independent test data;
+6. evaluate model performance using cross-validation and independent test data;
-6. compare Random Forest feature importance between perceived feasibility and willingness.
+7. compare Random Forest feature importance between perceived feasibility and willingness.

 ## Data source

 The survey data were obtained from the **Imperial College London YouGov COVID-19 Behaviour Tracker**.
 This project used the China sample collected across repeated survey waves from April to September 2020.

 Jones, Sarah P., Imperial College London Big Data Analytical Unit, and YouGov Plc.
 2020. *Imperial College London YouGov COVID-19 Data Hub.* Version 1.0.
-YouGov Plc. https: //github.com/YouGov-Data/covid-19-tracker.
+YouGov Plc. https://github.com/YouGov-Data/covid-19-tracker.

 ## Acknowledgement

-The methodological preparation for this project were developed with reference to Ryan et al. (2025):
+The methodological preparation for this project was informed by Ryan et al. (2025):

 Ryan, Matthew, Jinjing Ye, Justin Sexton, Roslyn I. Hickson, and Emily Brindal.
 2025.
 “Face Mask Mandates Alter Major Determinants of Adherence to Protective Health Behaviours in Australia.” *Royal Society Open Science* 12 (3): 241941. https://doi.org/10.1098/rsos.241941.